Alum Sreya Guha Builds Search Engine to Combat Fake News

 Her family has been a key source of support in helping her pursue web projects outside of school, Guha said.
 Although she did all the coding for her projects by herself, having parents that are well-educated in both politics and computer science has helped.

 Guha said her mother, Asha, has a background in political science and nonprofits.
 Her father, Ramanathan — a computer scientist who is responsible for creating popular web features like RSS, RDF, Schema.org and Google Custom Search — told Poynter that Sreya has always been naturally curious and favored serious discussions.
 She regularly texts her parents in the middle of the day with big ideas she wants to try, and she often can’t go through breakfast without reading The Atlantic.

 “To give balance, she throws in The Economist,” he laughed.

 Guha was raised that way, he said.
 The family regularly has challenging discussions, often around the dinner table, that center on anything from the regulation of net neutrality to the end of the Obama-era Deferred Action for Childhood Arrivals program.
 Guha is a huge fan of Kamala Harris and loves the book “Talent is Overrated” by Geoff Colvin.

 Editor’s note: An alum of our summer entrepreneurship program, Sreya Guha credits LaunchX with helping to inspire this project.

 As a LaunchX alum, I wanted to thank you for getting me started on my journey.
 Without attending LaunchX, I would have never been inspired to not only create this tool but also network and make it an entrepreneurial venture.

-The deadline to apply to our summer program is February 20th.
 Visit our summer program page to learn more.